brandur/sorg/content/drafts/api-paradigms.md

 exactly what their users are trying to do](/api-upgrades).

 But GraphQL's future is still uncertain.
-Most notably, Facebook itself hasn't even adopted it for their public API, which brings into question their commitment to the idea.
+Most notably, Facebook itself hasn't adopted it for their public API, which brings into question their commitment to the idea.
 Also, despite its strengths, it might find itself in a similar place as hypermedia in that its edge just isn't worthwhile enough to a large enough audience who are more than happy to keep using REST-ish JSON.